medpaf/face-mask-detector/README.md

 ### Training the model

-To train the model, the `gui.py` file can be used or one of the following command can be issued on the terminal.
+This model is already trained, so you probably won't need to perform this step.
+However, if you still insist or want to retrain the model, the `gui.py` file can be used.
+First, on the GUI, go to the Settings tab and click 'Browse' to select the path to the dataset you wish to use to train the model.
+After that, go to the Training tab and click 'Train model'.
+Another alternative to train the model is to use one of the following command depending on your system's OS:
 On Linux, type:
 ```
 python3 train_mask_detector.py --dataset dataset
 ```